jesseahouser/jesseahouser/README.md

 ### Hi there.
 My name is Jesse.
 I have a professional background in software development, electical engineering, and industrial rope access.
 My avocational interests include cave/mountain search and rescue, cave survey/exploration, canyoning, and cycling.

+Most of my recent work is in Elixir, Javascript, and PostgreSQL.
 <!--
 **jesseahouser/jesseahouser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.